 What’s more is that the Bot-X Welder also comes with an expansive library of welding routines, with weld parameters made to fit almost any application.
 Welding can be automatically monitored and recorded through cloud connectivity.
 This allows remote users to view weld data from anywhere in the world as long as they are connected to the network.
 The cost and risks of new technologies are often high.
 Red-D-Arc eliminates the risk of failed robotic welding implementations by only charging our customers by the productive hour when using the Bot-X Welder.
 This enables users to try the machine out, use it as much as they need it, and get rid of it when it the work slows down.
 This probably won’t be a problem, since you’ll be able to keep customers happy with a quick rate of output and very high weld quality.
 The pay-as-you-go system is much easier and more cost-effective than the traditional hiring and firing of personnel.

 Maintaining a technological advantage is key not only to prosperity in the manufacturing industry, it is essential to survival.
-As more and more efficient means of weld production are developed and as the number of skilled welding laborers decline, the pressure is on to adapt.
+As more and more efficient means of weld, production is developed and as the number of skilled welding laborers declines, the pressure is on to adapt.

 Red-D-Arc has always and will continue to support our customers through industry shifts.
-The Bot-X cobot welding system is another way we help you keep ahead of the competition.
+The Bot-X cobot MIG welder system is another way we help you keep ahead of the competition.